RomanSolomatin/MCS/README.md

 https://drive.google.com/open?id=0Bya_230ID-1_RDFrZGh6SE03bFE

-You also have to add the patches:
+<b>The following patches also need to be added.</b>
-Extract the patch file in the zip to your /MCS/Content/Paks folder.
+Extract the patch file in the zip to your /MCS/Content/Paks folder.</b>

 PATCHES
 -